Purling/Penpal-App/Report.md

 - Avatars are accessed at various other points (in `ConversationActivity.java`, and `MainActivity.java`)
 - Avatars fetched for a user whose username is known through the `UserDao.java` and `DatabaseUserManager.java`
 - code to display both avatar and name from the username present in `ConversationActivity.java` (`associateLabel` function)

+_4. Report viewer.
+Provide users with the ability to see a report of interactions with your app (e.g., total views, total likes, total raised for a campaign, etc, in a graphical manner. (medium)_

+Users' activities are logged to the `User` class through the `logInteraction` method, which serializes them through the `Interaction.java` class (whole file) to store in the database (with `UserDao`).
+These are converted to a readable form on the fly by the `ReportGenerator`'s `generateReport` method (lines 22-39).

+These reports are visible by accessing the reports page through the user settings page in-app.
+See lines 84--93 in `AccountSettingsActivity.java` for where the user is passed to the activity, and `onCreate` in `AccountReportActivity.java` for the displaying of the report.

 **Peer to Peer Messaging**